kitpages/KitpagesDataGridBundle/README.md

 see VERSIONS.md

+* v3.x is in beta, no change in funcionnality
 * v2.5.x is following version 2.5.x of doctrine
 * v2.4.x is following version 2.4.x of doctrine
 * v2.x is stable and production ready